Watch out Aguero and Firmino, fired-up Jesus is coming for your starting places | Goal.com

 Brazil strikers Gabriel Jesus and Roberto Firmino were all smiles during training at Granja Comary Football Complex in the mountainous region of Regiao Serrana this week.

-Ahead of qualifiers against Venezuela and Uruguay in Montevideo over the next four days, the Selecao have already made a strong start to extending their proud run of playing in every World Cup, by beating Bolivia and Peru last month.
+Ahead of qualifiers against Venezuela in Sao Paulo and Uruguay in Montevideo over the next four days, the Selecao have already made a strong start to extending their proud run of playing in every World Cup, by beating Bolivia and Peru last month.

 But less than a week ago, the two Premier League forwards were in contrasting moods following the 1-1 draw between title rivals Manchester City and Liverpool.